-Kelly Musick is Professor and Department Chair of Policy Analysis and Management and Professor of Sociology (by Courtesy).
+Kelly Musick is Professor of Public Policy and Sociology and Associate Dean of Research in the Cornell Jeb E. Brooks School of Public Policy.
 She received her M.P.A. in economics and public policy from Princeton University and her Ph.D. in sociology from the University of Wisconsin-Madison.
 She was on the sociology faculty at the University of Southern California before moving to Cornell in 2008.
 Her research focuses on family change and social inequality in the contemporary U.S. and other advanced industrialized countries.
 It has been funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development, the Russell Sage Foundation, and the Swedish Research Council.

 - Policy Analysis and Management